House - buy or rent?

 A house bought by you belongs to you, not to anyone else.
 And no one can get you out of there for no reason.

 Stability is also reflected in maintaining your and your family's sense of community.

-If you do not frequently move due to rental issues, you will maintain family stability and be part of a stable and happy community.
+If you do not frequently move due to rental issues, you will, presumably, maintain family stability and be part of a stable and happy community.

-Therefore the issue of stability is significant in aspects of this issue, and it stands as a significant advantage in favor of buying a home.
+Therefore, the issue of stability is significant in aspects of this issue, and it stands as a big advantage in favor of buying a home.

-The fact that you do not have to be in constant pursuit of an apartment search, and you are well planted in your place, can give you tremendous peace and quiet.
+The fact that you do not have to be in constant pursuit of an apartment search and you are well-planted in your place can give you tremendous peace of mind.